Hoya Plants Problems and Solutions

 Leaves turning yellow due to overwatering and lack of light.
 One of the most common problems related to hoya plants.

 Wilted, wrinkled, or shriveled leaves are frequently signs of a serious water deficit.
-Water your plant adequately to ensure healthier development in the future.
+However, water your plant adequately to ensure healthier development in the future.

 -Yellowing, leaf spots, excess water on top leaves, sooty mold (develops on the leaves’ sugary, sappy leftovers), light and temperature angles, scale insects, pests and root rot which are the silent killers and occurs when the soil is too moist.

 -Among the insects drawn to these species are whiteflies.
-Root rot and leaf drop can result from overwatering.
+However, root rot and leaf drop can result from overwatering.
 These are all the common “sap-sucking” insects in the garden.

 -Caterpillars, spider mites, leafhoppers, yellow edges, dark blotches, leaf beetles, mealybugs, thrips, and aphids are also some other common problems.